 Wines are presented to judges in coded glasses.
 No wine bottles are visible to judges at any time until the competition is finished.
 Moderators and Back Room Volunteers are instructed to avoid discussing any wine brand names entered or not in the competition.
 The decision of the judges is final and no changes are made to awards after the judging is complete.
 Judges receive a copy of the code sheets of the wines they judged with awards noted so they are able to compare our records with their notes from the judging.

-The award-winning wine recipients will be announced publicly on Monday, March 22, 2022 and will be listed in a program at the 2023 Wine & Food Festival and Silent Wine Auction.
+The award-winning wine recipients will be announced publicly on Monday, February 27, 2023 and will be listed in the program at the 2023 Wine & Food Festival and Silent Wine Auction.

 A big thank you to the University of South Carolina Beaufort for hosting us and all of the participants!